Shangri-La Bangkok Review: A Lovely Riverside Hotel

 Some guests prefer the smaller, more exclusive and more private Krungthep Wing.
 It boasts its own butler service too.

-But we liked the Horizon Club rooms – the service is top-notch and we were close to the main pool.
+But we always choose the Horizon Club rooms – the service is top-notch and we’re close to the main pool.

 Surrounded by palm trees, bougainvillea, orchids and bird of paradise flowers, that organically sculpted pool by the Shangri-La Wing is one of the hotel’s key attractions.